Sometimes all that stands between you and your next purchase is a property valuation.

 By simply doing some homework and painting your case in the best light, you may well get over the line and on your way to a ‘yes’ from your financier.

-This aticle was written by Kieran Clair and originally published in Australian Property Investor magazine in 2103 and has been republished with their permission.
+Editor’s note: This article has been republished for the benefit of our many new readers.
+It was written by Kieran Clair and originally published in Australian Property Investor magazine in 2103 and has been republished with their permission.

 SUBSCRIBE & DON'T MISS A SINGLE EPISODE OF MICHAEL YARDNEY'S PODCAST